 This means your vision will be very different in one eye compared to the other for some time.
 In particular, depth perception can be markedly different, which can be challenging.

-Therefore, if you’re having laser cataract surgery the best advice is to wait until both eyes are operated on before attempting to drive.
+Therefore, if you’re having cataract surgery the best advice is to wait until both eyes have been operated on before attempting to drive.
 The good news is that the recovery period is quite short, usually just a day or two.
 Some people’s eyes can be slightly swollen for a short time after the procedure – if this is the case, you should wait for a full recovery before hitting the road.

 For safety’s sake, it’s wise to carefully consider if your vision has stabilised before driving again.
 If it hasn’t fully recovered, an error of judgement could lead to significant consequences.

 Always plan ahead and have a friend or relative to serve as a chauffeur on the day of laser cataract surgery.
-Also, don’t count on a taxi or hire service to take you home, because you will need someone to stay with you for a few hours during the adjustment period.
+Also, don’t count on a taxi or hire service to take you home, because you will need someone to stay with you for a few hours during the recovery period.

 Light sensitivity and depth perception problems are two common issues that may delay your return to driving, so pay attention to them and ensure they aren’t affecting your vision.
 Most of the time, these issues are temporary and recovery will be quite quick.

 Before you resume driving after cataract surgery, it’s a good idea to check to see if your current prescription glasses still provide you with optimal vision.
 Sometimes, a patient’s vision is restored to such a degree that they may longer need to wear glasses, except perhaps for reading small print or in poor light.